A surgeon discussing Transforaminal Lumbar Interbody Fusion (TLIF) options with a patient in Florida

 This procedure may help with:

-Illustration of TLIF procedure accessing the spine through the foramen
+Illustration of TLIF surgery accessing the lumbar disc through the transforaminal corridor

 The TLIF Surgical Technique

-2. The facet joint on one side is removed to access the disc
+2. The facet joint on one side is partially removed to open the transforaminal corridor and expose the disc

-3. The nerve root is gently protected while the disc is removed
+3. The nerve root is gently protected and the damaged disc material is removed — decompressing the nerve

-4. A fusion cage filled with bone graft is inserted into the disc space
+4. An interbody cage filled with bone graft is inserted into the cleared disc space, restoring disc height and opening the foramen

-5. Pedicle screws and rods are placed to lock the vertebrae together
+5. Pedicle screws and rods are placed bilaterally to rigidly stabilize the fused segment

 Benefits of Transforaminal Lumbar Interbody Fusion (TLIF)

-• Unilateral approach preserves more back muscle and ligament
+• Unilateral posterior approach preserves more back muscle and ligament than open bilateral approaches

 Frequently Asked Questions